World Osteoporosis Day is October 20th

-Osteoporosis is normally treated with bone-strengthening medications or other medications that protect the bones in a similar way to estrogen.
-But it may also be prevented by leading a healthy lifestyle involving plenty of regular exercises, a diet rich in calcium and vitamin D, and avoiding smoking and excessive drinking.
+Osteoporosis is normally cared for with bone-strengthening medications or other medications that work to protect the bones in a similar way to estrogen.
+But it may also be prevented by leading a healthy lifestyle involving plenty of regular exercise, a diet rich in calcium and vitamin D, and avoiding smoking and excessive drinking.
 Taking a calcium and vitamin D supplement, especially during the winter months, could also be helpful, as are a range of other supplements including but not limited to calcium, Magnesium, Vitamin K, or proprietary bone-supporting supplements such as Osteosine™.
 Before making any selections as to what will work best on an individual level, each individual should consult with their healthcare provider to develop a plan.

-Just like the health of our hearts, muscles, immune system, and everything else looking after our bone health are essential for good overall health and wellbeing.
-With the right lifestyle, diet, and awareness, osteoporosis can be prevented.
+Just like the health of our hearts, muscles, immune system, and everything else, looking after our bone health is essential for good overall health and well-being.
+With the right lifestyle, diet, and awareness, conditions like this may be avoided.